Nassir Maachi

-Nassir Maachi (born 9 September 1985) is a Dutch footballer who plays for De Posthoorn.
-He also works as a youth coach for the club.
+Nassir Maachi (born 9 September 1985) is a Dutch former professional footballer who played as a winger.

-Club career
+Career

 Maachi began his career as a youth player at Utrecht.
 He made his first team debut during the 2005–06 season and spent the following year on loan with Dordrecht.
 He joined Cambuur in 2008 and spent three seasons with the club before being transferred to Zwolle, initially on loan and then permanently during the summer of 2011.
 In summer 2012, Maachi joined technical director Kevin Hofland at Cypriot side AEK Larnaca.
 After an unsuccessful stint in Albania, Maachi moved to Birkirkara in January 2015.
 In the next two years he played in Cyprus for Pafos FC and Nea Salamina.
-On 18 June 2016, the newly promoted to Greek Super League club Apollon Smyrni officially announced the signing of the experienced Dutch-Moroccan forward on a free transfer.
+On 18 June 2016, the newly promoted to Super League Greece club Apollon Smyrni officially announced the signing of the experienced Dutch-Moroccan forward on a free transfer.
 At the end of August 2018, Maachi joined VV DOVO which competes in the Derde Divisie.
 At the end of 2018 he left there again to return to Cyprus.

 At the end of November 2019, Maachi returned to his former youth club, SV Huizen, where he also would work as a youth coach.
 He began playing for De Posthoorn in 2021.